-The young man cringed...It was humiliating...of all animals...pigs...these filthy, noisy, pigs were eating better than him.
+The young man cringed...It was humiliating...of all animals...pigs...these dirty, filthy, noisy, unclean pigs were eating better than him.
 Growing up, he wasn't even allowed to touch a pig, and now here he was feeding them and wishing he was one of them.
 At least they have food.
 Oh, how he missed the food from his childhood.
 He regretted leaving crumbs on the plate, because he'd even settle for that now.
 Even the servants at his father's house ate well.
 And here he was... his stomach twisting.
 He had eaten well with his friends, but where were they now?
 They were there when he was buying, but now, they all had an excuse.
 All that money, it took his father a lifetime to earn it, but it was gone so fast.
 How was that even possible?
 He could still remember the look on his father's face when he asked for it.
 It was his inheritance after all, it didn't seem like an unreasonable request at the time.
-But, when he asked, he saw the look on his father's face, as he realised that his own son wished... that he was dead.
+But, when he asked, he saw the look on his father's face, as he realized that his own son wished... that he was dead.
 How could he face his father again?
-There was nothing left.
+There's nothing left.
 There's no way out, no way to fix this.
 He looked at the pigs.
 Even they had each other.
-There was no way he could go on like this.
+No longer, he couldn't do this any more.